thanasisn/SDR_enhancement_LAP/article/article_doc.md

 as additional scattered radiation.
 This is also depicted by the ECE irradiance values, which exceed the equivalent cloud-free irradiance by a significant amount.

+![Figure 3.1: Time-series of (a) the yearly CE number of occurrences, (b) the yearly mean OI and (c) the yearly excess irradiation at Thessaloniki for the period 1994 -- 2023.
+The black lines represent the linear trends on the yearly data.](media/rId44.pdf){width="5.833333333333333in" height="8.594058398950132in"}

+Figure 3.1: Time-series of (a) the yearly CE number of occurrences, (b) the yearly mean OI and (c) the yearly excess irradiation at Thessaloniki for the period 1994 -- 2023.
+The black lines represent the linear trends on the yearly data.

 ## 3.2 Climatology of cloud enhancement events